All Episodes

 Because there is no one else on YouTube that used to be a special agent that breaks down the cases to the detail that I do.

-No one's gonna give you guys the insight, the professional knowledge, because as you guys can see, this is my first fucking day on the job.
+Because as you guys can see, this is my first fucking day on the job.

 Three cases already.

-Guys, there's special agents out there that work for the FBI, DEA, whatever it may be, that make a criminal arrest maybe once every five years.
+There are special agents out there that work for the FBI, DEA, whatever it may be, that make a criminal arrest maybe once every five years.

-I did three in one day.
+I did three in one day, okay?

 I got so much shit to show you guys.

-So I'll probably break that down for you guys next week if something doesn't happen with hip hop.
+So, I'll probably break that down for you guys next week if something doesn't happen with hip-hop.

-Uh oh, love the new Rolex.
+Uh, oh, love the new Rolex.

 Thank you guys so much.

-Um, you know, it it's nice.
+Um, you know, it's nice.

-We're LeBron has it at 41 millimeter.
+LeBron has it at 41 millimeter.

 I got it brand new with the box and everything else like that.